addrummond/firedoze/docs/quickstart-admin.md

 If you do not want to repartition or attach another disk, create a file-backed XFS filesystem and mount that at `/var/lib/firedoze`.

 This is useful for testing and small servers.
 It is still kernel XFS, not a userspace filesystem.
-The backing file can be sparse, so it only consumes blocks as data is written, but it cannot actually grow beyond the free space available on the outer filesystem.
+The backing file can be sparse, so it only consumes blocks as data is written.

 For a new install: